 Do you, or does someone you know need help now?
 Call Te Haika on 0800 745 477.

-Te Haika is our mental health and addictions contact centre for people in crisis or experiencing moderate to severe mental health or addiction problems.
+Te Haika is our mental health and addiction contact centre for people in crisis or experiencing moderate to severe mental health or addiction problems.
 It is staffed 24 hours a day, 7 days a week by mental health and addiction professionals.